Slurbisaur/Verteilte-systeme/README.md

 ## Queries
-*In this part the integration of functions for the connected system inform of a web app is explained and developed.*
+*In this part the integration of functions for the connected system inform of a web app are explained and developed.*

 1. The following query is used in the web application to display a list of users:
 ``` pgsql